gopala-kr/ai-learning-roadmap/README.md

     <hr/>
     <br/>
     <h3>Per-Semester Video Archive</h3>
-    <p>The lecture videos from the most recent offerings  are posted below.</p>
+    <p>The lecture videos from the most recent offerings of CS188 are posted below.</p>
     <p>
       <a href="#Spring2014">Spring 2014 Lecture Videos</a><br/>
       <a href="#Fall2013">Fall 2013 Lecture Videos</a><br/>